Administrators, Support Personnel, and Teacher Roles in Disaster Response and Recovery

 • Help students remember positives about deceased friends and loved ones

-• Help students communicate with victims’ families or with their own families
+• Help students communicate with victims’ families or with their

 • Prepare students for funerals and what is to come regarding the rebuilding of their communities.